Frankie Osborne: Storylines

-2006

 In 2006, Frankie falls pregnant.
 She is happy about the news although the rest of her family is not.
 Frankie, however, suffers from a miscarriage early on in her pregnancy.
-She find this difficult to accept and it takes her some time to move on.
+She finds this difficult to accept and it takes her some time to move on.
 The Dog on the Pond, the pub they owned, is destroyed in an explosion.
-Jack and Frankie are out for a meal when the pub exploded and Frankie and Jack nearly lose Darren, Steph, Craig, and Jake, as they are trapped inside the pub when it explodes and catches fire.
+Jack and Frankie are out for a meal when the pub explodes and Frankie and Jack nearly lose Darren, Steph, Craig, and Jake, as they are trapped inside the pub when it explodes and catches fire.
 While they use the insurance money to rebuild the pub, they stay at a grimy bed and breakfast where the owner constantly treats them poorly.
-They are kicked out and briefly live with the McQueen family, until finally Frankie can take no more and forces Jack to use the insurance money he has been pocketing to pay for a nice hotel until they can go back to their apartment.
+They are kicked out and briefly live with the McQueen family, until finally Frankie has had enough and forces Jack to use the insurance money he has been pocketing to pay for a nice hotel until they can go back to their apartment.

 Frankie is concerned with making sure Becca's newborn son stays with them while Becca is in prison.
 Becca eventually agrees, and when Becca is killed in a prison fight Charlie comes to live with Jake full-time.
 Frankie and Jack go on holiday, and when they return they learn that Frankie's daughter Debbie has been in a car crash.
 Frankie leaves to look after her.
 Jake confesses his love for Nancy, disgusting Frankie.
 Nancy can't believe that she would put her prejudice before her son.

-2007

 Frankie returns in 2007.
 John Paul McQueen refers to her as a homophobe after she tells him he has failed at turning her son Craig gay, as she is unaware that John Paul and Craig are secretly sleeping together).
 When she discovers the truth about Craig's sexuality, she refuses to believe he is gay.
 When Craig comes out to his family Frankie is disappointed, which hurts Craig.
 Frankie reluctantly accepts her son's relationship with John Paul.
 The day after Craig leaves for Dublin, she is seen drinking a glass of gin and reading his acceptance letter, smiling.

 To get over the loss of Craig, Frankie decides to take in a foster child.
 Their first attempt, a little girl named Daisy, ends quickly due to Darren's hostility towards her.
 They then take in a moody 15-year-old emo boy named Newt.
 He is taken back into care after being accused of taking Frankie's jewelry.
 It is discovered that Darren was actually taking the jewelry when Carmel is buying Christmas presents for her family and buys Frankie's ring from a pawn shop.
 Frankie borrows the video from the pawn shop, which shows Darren selling the jewelry.
 Whilst Frankie and Jack argue with Darren about it, Warren and Louise walk into the pub.
 Warren reveals that Darren had bet with him and lost his fifty percent of The Dog In The Pond to Warren.
 This leads Jack to suffer a heart attack.